THOUGHT LEADERSHIP, CALL CENTER

 By: Christian Anderson, Account Supervisor, and Bob Weaver, Director of Customer Engagement

 The most effective contact centers do more than troubleshoot and answer questions.
 They help you meet your business goals through direct contact with your actual customers.
 Efficiency in the customer care discipline is important.
 But it’s generally thought of as an outcome, not a core driver for the business.
 However, when your contact center experience is thought of holistically from both the business and the customer viewpoints, business process improvements in this key area can reach far beyond a customer interaction.
-And they can directly impact your business’s most important KPIs.
+And they can directly increase conversions and impact your business’s most important KPIs.

 The stakes are high when young men and women consider enlistment in America’s Navy.
 With less than 1 percent of all Americans choosing to enlist in the armed services each year, the competition for new recruits across those services is fierce.

 Navy recruiters must connect with potential recruits as quickly as possible to maintain a fighting force of more than 350,000 worldwide.
 To win the battle for the best prospects, the successful recruiter lives by a simple rule: The first to contact is the first to contract.

 Recruiting leads arrive from numerous sources.
 Inquiries from websites, phone calls and social responses are the most common ways prospects enter the funnel.
 However, disconnected systems, complicated data handoffs and even weekends could increase the time from when a prospect expresses interest to when they actually connect with someone who can sign them up.
 In some cases, lags of up to seven days occurred between initial contact and a conversation with a recruiter.

 As the contact center resource for VMLY&R’s Navy Partnership, iostudio’s task was straightforward.
 We needed to shorten the time a prospect spent in the pipeline to increase the number of live handoffs to Navy recruiters who were ready to help the caller take the next step.